 I spent hours this week trying to design a Windows Virtual Desktop solution that stores FXLogix profiles in Azure Files.
 This should be a simple task, but once I got into the details it proved anything but simple.
 The first consideration was a note on the overview page of the WVD documentation “What is Windows Virtual Desktop” :Continue reading “Windows Virtual Server and Active Directory Requirements (and Azure Files While I’m At It)”

 In this video, I set up a free SendGrid account in Azure and send email with the Rest API and PowerShell.
 I walk through the reusable function that builds the header and body of the message.
 This function is helpful for anyone who needs to send email from a PowerShell script that doesn’t have access to an SMTP relay or are behind a firewall that blocks outbound SMTP traffic.Continue reading “Send Email with SendGrid and PowerShell”

 This is where my last two articles, Git for System Admin Scripting and Get Started with Git Remote, come together.
 Microsoft’s Visual Studio Code (VS Code) is a powerful and extendable IDE.
 VS Code supports Git out of the box.
 It also supports many programming and scripting languages with Microsoft and 3rd party extensions.
 In this article, I walk through common tasks that we have already covered, only this time with the native Git integration within VS Code.
 I also review new functionality with a free 3rd party extension.Continue reading “Git and VS Code for the Lone Scripter”

-In this video, I walk through creating a Service Principle using PowerShell and assigning it the role of Windows Virtual Desktop Owner.
-Once created, I use the new Azure AD Application Service Principle to deploy a host pool using the Portal.Continue reading “Azure Windows Virtual Desktop Service Principle Deployment!”
+In this video, I walk through creating a Service Principal using PowerShell and assigning it the role of Windows Virtual Desktop Owner.
+Once created, I use the new Azure AD Application Service Principal to deploy a host pool using the Portal.Continue reading “Azure Windows Virtual Desktop Service Principal Deployment!”